-ABPM offers podiatric physicians a comprehensive board qualification and certification process in podiatric orthopedics and primary podiatric medicine.
-ABPM also provides comprehensive In-training examinations to residents for self-assessment, and as study and reference material in preparing to sit for Board qualification.
-Please see the In-training materials and information on the In-training exam.
+ABPM offers podiatric physicians a comprehensive certification process in podiatric orthopedics and primary podiatric medicine.
+ABPM also provides comprehensive In-training examinations to residents for self-assessment, and as study and reference material in preparing to sit for Board Certification.
+Please see the In-training Examination page for further details.

-New practicing podiatric physicians can attain ABPM certification shortly after completing residency, often within the same year.
+New practicing podiatric physicians can attain Board Certification with ABPM shortly after completing residency, often within the same year!

 ABPM-certified podiatric physicians: